Hyperfoil/hyperfoil.github.io/docs/basics/basic_benchmark.md

 phases: ...
 ```

-## DNS providing multiple IPs for load-balancing
+## DNS providing multiple IPs

-* When DNS is providing multiple IPs for load-balancing, use the `addresses` (e.g. service mesh such as ISTIO)
+* When DNS is providing multiple IPs to go through one or more proxies, use the `addresses` (e.g. service mesh such as ISTIO)

 ```yaml
 name: BENCHMARK_NAME